indieweb/wordpress-indieweb/readme.txt

 * send and receive comments, likes, reposts, and other kinds of post responses using your own site
 * allow comments on others' sites to show up as comments on your posts
 * help make IndieWeb comments and mentions look better on your site
-* allow support for threaded comments and webmentions
+* allow support for webmentions
 * more easily syndicate your content to other sites to take advantage of network effects and other communities while still owning all of your original content
 * link to syndicated versions of a post so that comments on your content in silos like Facebook, Twitter, Instagram, Google+ can come back to your original post as comments there
 * allow you to add bookmarklets to easily respond/comment on other sites with one click
 * set up a MicroPub Server to use other posting interfaces.
 (You could potentially use services like Instagram, Foursquare, and others to post to your WordPress site.)
-* set up a personal URL shortener
-* log into your WordPress site with services like Twitter, GitHub, SMS, or even email using [IndieAuth](https://indieweb.org/indieauth).
+* log into your WordPress site with services like Twitter, GitHub, etc using [IndieAuth](https://indieweb.org/indieauth).

 = The IndieWeb =